Skip to content

 As organizations rush to embrace various digital transformation initiatives, DevOps (development and operations) becomes an increasingly critical focus.
 According to a report from OpsRamp, nearly two-thirds of organizations indicate they plan to increase their DevOps (as well as Agile, which is similar in nature to DevOps) investments this year.

-DevOps Security (DevSecOps) Becomes Important for Secure SDLC
+DevOps Security (DevSecOps) Becomes important for secure SDLC

 The jury’s decision is out: Waterfall development approaches cannot satisfy the velocity and agility requirements of modern software development, which demand more code commits and faster release cycles.
 Instead, organizations are embracing DevOps, which offers development teams the ability to go from software release cycles measured in terms of weeks or months to days.
 DevOps involves automated testing of small pieces of software at the unit level and at the integration level.